-Wedgemount Lake 14k Trail Run Whistler Running Routes
+Wedgemount Lake 14k Trail Run Whistler Trail Running

 The increasingly popular trail run tois as magnificent as it is brutal.
 It's brutal in elevation gain, 1220 metres in only 7km.
 But a wonderful challenge due to the ruggedness and steepness of the trail.
 You will be focussed on the trail so much as to become mesmerized into a runners trance.

 At a good pace, often not running, but hiking fast, many make it to the top in around one hour and twenty minutes.
 It's Whistler's Grouse Grind with the added bonus of a spectacular lake to jump into at the top.
 If you can run the Wedgemount Lake trail, you should have no problem jumping into a 3 degree lake.